Lemoncode/react-alicante-hooks-workshop/05 block-3/00 async-closure/Readme.md

 +  }, [seconds]);
 ```

-All this excercise was great to know a bit about issues and edge
+All this exercise was great to know a bit about issues and edge
 cases we can find when using hooks, but let's apply to real life
 issues, let's cover the following case: we have a rich gmail client
 running, we want to detect whether the user has an slow internet